universe-builders/universe-builders.github.io/void-survivors/development-plan.md

 The game server foundational technologies will be produced, which will handle networking between players, applying player actions to the game state, and synchronizing players.

 ### 📦 Vital auxiliary Game Services
 Various game services will be used for the horizontal slice to allow for character progression and persistence.
 Specifically authentication, databases, and analytics will be used.
-See [technical direction](/technical-direction) for more infomation.
+See [technical direction](/technical-direction) for more information.

 ### 📦 Horizontal Slice
 The horizontal slice focuses on delivering a full game experience, ie a game experience that includes all major features of the game including the meta game loop.
 Parts of the experience will have placeholder elements, including functionality and art.
 The horizontal slice will also extend on the vertical slice by extending the content and session length at the final release quality.